List of Major League Baseball doubles records: Four doubles by an individual in one game

 This record is held by over 50 players.
-The most recent to be credited with 4 doubles in one game was Kevin Newman of the Pittsburgh Pirates on August 14, 2021 in a game against the Milwaukee Brewers.
+The most recent to be credited with 4 doubles in one game was Brendan Donovan of the St. Louis Cardinals on September 23, 2025, in a game against the San Francisco Giants.

 Players who have hit 4 doubles in a game twice

 Two players have twice achieved the feat of hitting four doubles in a game: